llStringll/motherAI/smashkarts_summary.md

 - Model takes as input cropped(3600x2000) raw pixels at 30fps, b/w 1-channel images and controls keyboard strikes, W-A-S-D, and space bar tap/hold.
 - Model takes as input a sequence of such images for a forward pass, and generates possible action/fire/move distributions.
 - The structure does not use back prop, the latent variables are updated through a novel formulation, that seeds all latent variables as evolved forms of similar 'daughter' graphs.
-- A single forward pass updates coefficients partially, converging till a point $\hat{P}$<sup>*</sup> where daughter graphs of each mother node reach a quasi-entropic function state while waiting for the next sequence of 30fps dense images to gather.
+- A single forward pass updates coefficients partially, converging till a point $\hat{P}$(called the Primary Field Lower Bound of the 'primary learning stage') where daughter graphs of each mother node reach a quasi-entropic function state while waiting for the next sequence of 30fps dense images to gather.
 - A single forward pass with N sequenced images, took N*22ms on a single Nvidia A100
 - The delayed learning('pondering', 'secondary field learning stage') takes average-case time(in ms) of $\frac{Np\(e-1\)}{\pi}$(log<sub>p</sub>d).
   - *p* is a parameter that measures the growth of the mother+daughter graph in multiple dimensions(neuronal, inter-neuronal, intra-neuronal)).
 A model with p=5 is equivalent in size to a 500M parameter transformer encoder.